Like what you see? Tap the "Pin" button above to save this with a pinnable image on Pinterest.

 Normally, these kind of questions are subtle corrections to the mama.
 And for some reason, when a mama gets pregnant EVERYONE has “advice” for her.

 On the flip side, there are a few questions that are likely to bring a smile to a pregnant mom’s face.

 1. Can I bring you a meal once you have the baby?

 The first 6-8 weeks after having a baby are some of the toughest.
 Between feeding the baby every 2-3 hours, changing diapers and doing the simplest daily tasks like showering, life can feel overwhelming.
 One of the kindest gestures you can make is offering to bring a meal during this time.
 Hint, hint. 🙂

 2. Can I watch the kids for you?

 If the pregnant mama has other children, it’s likely that she would love to have someone help her out by watching the other kids for a few hours.
 This might just allow her to have a few moments of silence if the baby falls asleep.

 3. Can I pick something up from the store for you?

-Running to the store for toilet paper, paper plates, or really anything can feel like a marathon when you have a newborn.
+Running to the store for toilet paper, paper plates, or really anything can feel like a marathon when you have a newborn who is barely sleeping.
 She would most likely be so grateful if you offer to pick up a few things while you are out.